-The Youth Disability Advocacy Network (YDAN) is WA's peak body for young people with disability.
-YDAN define disability as being inclusive of young people who self-identify as facing barriers due to disability.
+Disability.
+The definition of disability in the Australian Government census refers to those individuals who need assistance with everyday activities.
+The definition of disability as it relates to young people is typically broader and the Youth Disability Advocacy Network (YDAN) which is WA's peak body for young people with disabilities, use this term for young people who selfidentify as facing barriers due to disability.
+Disability advocacy organisations now employ the social model of disability which is that people are disabled by barriers in society, not by their impairment or difference.
 Barriers can be physical, like buildings not having accessible toilets.
-Or they can be caused by people's attitudes to difference, like assuming that people with disability can't do certain things.
-This definition aligns with the Social Model of Disability which asserts that disability is created by barriers that exist in society, rather than by an impairment or difference experienced by the individual.
+Or they can be caused by people's attitudes to difference, like assuming disabled people can't do certain things.